shadow-mooses/ecom_ETL_stack/notes.md

 1. create a new directory in your ELT project.
 Run `dbt init` to initialize and create the project directories.
 2.

+bugs to fix
+integrity  error - need to allow duplicate records in customer id